pkro/Java-Masterclass/readme.md

   - float min: 1.4E-45
   - float max: 3.4028235E38
 - **double**
-  - 64 bit (double precission)
+  - 64 bit (double precision)
-  - default for floating point numbers
+  - default for floating-point numbers
   - Faster to process than double in almost all cases
   - can be defined with d suffix for literal numbers (double d = 5d;)
   - double min: 4.9E-324